wncc/WnCC/_soc_projects/85-prayas.md

 ---

 ---
+[APPLICATIONS CLOSED!!!]

+<!--break-->

 Ready to make a simple app that can compete with Google Photos?

-<!--break-->

 No. of mentees: 6-8